brunonatali/install/README.md

 $ php vendor/myname/appname/installation/install.php
 ```

 This will make the contents of the "pbin" folder become executable, as well as create a service on the system with the name "My1stProgram" that will execute the file "my_program_executable".
 At the end will call script myScript.sh (under /post-install), to do some adjusts that you need, like call other aplication, change some file attribute or remove.
 [Learn more](#post-install-script)
+An "require" is a array that tell which apps your app depends.
 Note that a symlink is created in "/usr/sbin", that way you can run the application by typing in the terminal:
 ```shell
 $ my_program_executable
 ```

 ### All apps
 In this example, it is assumed that the folder structure shown in `Folder structure` and at least the configuration file "install-instructions.json" is created within all the applications you intend to install.

 Within the Factory class there is a static function to make the installation of several applications very easy:
 ```php